Are you guilty of making any of these accounting mistakes? You're not the only one. Here's how to fix your process before it affects your business.

 Accounting mistakes can impede the growth of your small business and put it on shaky ground.
-Unfortunately, mistakes are all too common, especially for new or young businesses.
+Unfortunately, mistakes are all too common, especially for new or quickly growing businesses.

 Mistake #1: Not Staying on Top of Receivables

 Entrepreneurs have a variety of reasons for going into business for themselves, but one thing they all have in common is a goal to make a profit.
 If you want to make money in your business, you need to get paid, and that means you need to keep track of what clients owe you.

 When you issue an invoice, it creates a receivable – that’s how much the client owes you.
 Checking your Accounts Aging report will show which customers have an outstanding balance and how old the balance is.
 As soon as you receive payment from a customer, you should apply that payment to the receivable to mark the invoice as paid.

 There are two accounting mistakes small business owners make when it comes to receivables.
 First, if they prepare invoices manually rather than using accounting software, it can be challenging to know which clients owe you money and which payments are late.
 Those are major sources’ of cash flow problems for many small businesses.
 When clients regularly take 60 days or more to pay invoices, you may find yourself short on cash even when revenues are good.

 Another accounting mistake small business owners make is procrastinating on reconciling customer payments.
 With an already overloaded to-do list, putting off reconciling payments to accounts receivable may seem like a minor issue.
 The problem is, at the end of the year you have a bunch of deposits in your bank account and a list of receivables that doesn’t make sense.